brtmax/bx/README.md

 <img src="bx.gif" width="400"/>

-Partially a learning project for Rust, so be lenient :-)
+Partially a learning project for Rust, so be lenient :-) More or less a reference implementation / PoC.
+Eventually I want to rewrite it in Zig.

 ## Install